nosqlbench/nosqlbench/adapters-api/src/main/resources/workload_definition/workload_structure.md

 ## Blocks

-Blocks are used to group operations which should be configured or run together such as during a specific part of a test sequence.
+Blocks are used to logically partition a workload for the purposes of grouping, configuring or executing subsets and op sequences.
 Blocks can contain any of the defined elements above.
-Blocks are most useful for organizing a set of operations together, particularly when you put a tag on a block to filter by.
+Every op template within a block automatically gets a tag with the name 'block' and the value of the block name.
+This makes it easy to select a whole block at a time with a tag filter like `tags=block:schema`.

 Blocks are not recursive.
 You may not put a block inside another block.

-You can think of a block as a subgroup of a document, where all the fields that are described above can be specified.

 ### named blocks as a map of property maps